JiaJun98/Shopee-Code-Leageue-2020/README.md

  After training, we used the model to predict the ratings based on the product review of the test set
  ![Model](https://github.com/JiaJun98/Shopee-Code-League-2020/blob/main/Product%20Detection/Predictions.PNG)

+ ### Results
+ We had an overall of 40.127% accuracy of product categories between test and the answer datasets.
+More improvements should be made to our model to improve accuracy